My Family & Profession

 I have many years of experience providing individual, family, and group counseling from children to full-grown adults in multiple settings.
 I’m excited to start this practice to return to one of my true passions – helping others with their mental health and interpersonal relationships.
 Please read below to learn more about my qualifications.

 Experienced and Established Mental Health Counselor & Psychologist

 I earned my Ph.D. in Counseling Psychology from Indiana University – Bloomington (accredited by the American Psychological Association [APA]).
 I completed my doctoral internship at Casa Pacifica (Camarillo, CA), one of the few APA accredited residential placements for adolescents and young adults in the United States.

 I’m a Licensed Mental Health Counselor (LMHC #: 5893).
 I have been licensed for over 15 years, working with individuals, families, and groups with a range of mental health symptoms (e.g., depression, anxiety, trauma) in multiple settings (e.g., state psychiatric hospitals, local outpatient agencies).

 I’m a tenured psychology professor at Assumption University where I teach multiple graduate courses in our CBT-oriented Clinical Counseling Psychology Program.
 I’m also the Cognitive-Behavioral Therapies Concentration Coordinator.

 I am the author of Cognitive-Behavioral Therapy: Theory into Practice.

-I’m president-elect of the New England Psychological Association (NEPA) (term to being November 2021) and have been a steering committee member for 7 years.
+I’m president of the New England Psychological Association (NEPA) (2021-2023) and have been a steering committee member for 7 years.